Authentication

 Email

-: Contains the email of the logged in user, which is especially useful since we might want to show that in our UI
+: Contains the email of the logged in user, which is especially useful since we might want to show that in our UIExp

 : Contains the status of the logged in user, which is useful since we might need to verify this account.